MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### &#9989; Mobile responsiveness, no direct upsell or payment

-* Your tabs, adaptive cards, bot messages and content in task modules must be responsive for a variety of mobile device screens sizes.
+* Your tabs, adaptive cards, bot messages, and content in task modules must be responsive for a variety of mobile device screens sizes.
 * Apps that support iOS must be fully functional on the latest iPad device using the latest version of iOS.
 * Must not include any direct references to in-app purchases, trial offers, offers for paid versions, or links to any online stores where users can purchase or acquire other content, apps, or add-ins from your Teams app on mobile OS (Android, iOS).
 * The iOS or Android version of the add-in must not show any UI or language or link to any other apps, add-ins, or website that ask the user to pay.